This article on ethics in video games is an enhanced write-up of the talk I gave at the Game Developers Conference (GDC) in March 2019.

 In late 2017, the World Health Organization (WHO) announced that in the upcoming edition (11th Revision) of the International Classification of Diseases (ICD), gaming disorder would be identified as a new disorder.
 I do not debate that some people experience problematic gaming that might distress them, and that they need help.
 However, the larger question is whether gaming disorder is a specific type of addiction requiring a specific treatment.
 Some people have problematic behavior with sports, yet there is no specific sports disorder recognized by the DSM-5 or the ICD.
 Some researchers estimated that only 0.3 to 1% of the general population might qualify for a potential diagnosis of Internet disorder (Przybylski et al., 2016), while it is estimated that there are over two billion gamers across the world.
 Among those who play videogames, it was found that more than 2 out of 3 players did not report any symptoms of Internet gaming disorder.
 Many researchers claim that problematic gaming should be best viewed as a coping mechanism associated with underlying problems such as depression and anxiety that arise from neuro-chemistry independent of game play.
 While it is important to recognize and help people suffering from problematic gaming, the concern according to those researchers is that focusing on a “gaming disorder” would create a moral panic, and would stigmatize billions of gamers.
 The risk would then be creating a mental “illness” that didn’t previously exist, as neuroscientist Mark Lewis puts it.
 This is why the creation of the first gaming detox camps are raising concerns for many: the strong focus on videogames could distract from the real origins of the symptoms, such as child negligence or anxiety, while many of these videogame rehab programs are extremely expensive.
 Of course, other researchers and health professionals find that having now a recognized “gaming disorder” will raise awareness on the suffering of those addicted to games and will encourage more research to ultimately help them more adequately.

 Lastly, some scientists suggest that videogames are designed to be addictive and compare some game mechanics to machine gambling, which they say could activate the brain’s so-called “reward system” in the same way as drugs like cocaine or heroin do.
 I will leave aside the behavioral psychology aspect of gambling (conditioning and variable rewards) for now, as I will tackle these notions in the next section.
 I will stay focused on explaining here why some people are concerned that videogames might give “addictive dopamine shots” to players.
 The term “brain-reward circuitry” (deemed a gross oversimplification by some neuroscientists who deplore the increase of “neuroquackery”) is used to describe what is going on in our brains when we learn, for example, that an action can lead to a “reward”.
 A reward is anything that we perceive as being a good outcome, from enjoying a tasty meal to receiving a love message from someone we care about.
 When we want such a reward, dopamine is slowly released in the brain to motivate us, which is overall useful since we have survived so far by seeking good outcomes and avoiding pain.
 However, according to neuroscientist Mark Humphries, suggesting that dopamine is released when we receive a reward is not exact.
-He explains that dopamine is released fast when we didn’t expect to receive a reward, yet get one, or when we thought we would get a reward, but don’t.
+He explains that dopamine is released fast when we didn’t expect to receive a reward, yet get one.
 Mark explains that dopamine “signals the error between what you predicted and what you got.
 That error can be positive, negative, or zero.
 It is not reward.
 Dopamine neurons do not fire when you get something good.
 They fire when you get something unexpected.
 And they sulk when you don’t get something you expected.”

 So it’s not a surprise, nor it is a brain malfunction, to have dopamine released when we play a fun videogame that makes you want to reach goals in a challenging environment that can also make you experience setbacks, or unexpected good outcomes.
 Because if it wasn’t the case, it would mean that playing games was a boring activity.
 Dopamine is present in our brains all day long as we learn about our environment, are motivated in doing something, receive messages from friends, do our daily meditation, play games, or even move around.
 Parkinson’s disease is due to a low level of dopamine in the brain, for example.
 So the new Silicon Valley “dopamine fasting” trend does not make any sense.
 You do not want to get lower dopamine levels in your brain.
 What is true though, is that certain drugs, like methamphetamines, give a massive surge of dopamine in the brain, which is why they are so addictive.
 It’s not having dopamine released in the brain that can be a problem, it’s the amount released.
 A study by Koepp et al. published in Nature in 1998 showed that playing video games increased the levels of dopamine in the brain by about 100%.
 Which can seem a lot, but so does sex.
 Meditation was also found to increase dopamine levels by 65%.
 As a comparison, an illicit drug like methamphetamine increases dopamine levels by over 1000%.
 As Markey and Ferguson (2017) point out, if videogames that are enjoyed across the world by over 2 billion people were as addictive as illicit drugs, we would have a massive epidemic to address.